Our History and Mission

 - TBC offers three scholarships to eCornell’s prestigious Master Beekeeping Certificate program.

-- TBC creates the Always Bee Learning series and launches with Hive Jobs, an adorable and educational cut-and-color activity sheet for kids showcasing a few of the many roles a honey bee plays throughout its life in the colony
+- Education: TBC creates the Always Bee Learning series and launches with Hive Jobs, an adorable and educational cut-and-color activity sheet for kids showcasing a few of the many roles a honey bee plays throughout its life in the colony

 - TBC gets a lot of media buzz in The New York Times, Forbes, TreeHugger.com and more, as well as celebrity shout outs on The Drew Barrymore Show and from Ashton Kutcher’s APlus media.